How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 FRANCE

-In the wake of Wednesday’s tragic events, hundreds of caricaturists from all around the world paid tribute to those who had fallen during the attacks by posting drawings on social networks.
-Unfortunately, Brazilian cartoonist Carlos Latuff rightfully predicted that the whole French Muslim community would be one of the collateral victims of this attack, after stating that the “gunmen made a great contribution to the Islamophobia in France and around Europe.”
+In the wake of Wednesday’s tragic events, hundreds of caricaturists from all around the world paid tribute to those who had fallen during the attacks by posting drawings on every social network.
+Unfortunately, Brazilian cartoonist Carlos Latuff rightfully predicted that the whole French Muslim community would be one of the collateral victims of this attack, after stating that the “gunmen made a great contribution to the Islamophobia in France and around Europe”.

-Right after the events, Europe has indeed seen a wave of hateful comments asking for Muslims to “apologize for extremists.”
-On Wednesday night, during a radio show on the French station RTL, a writer from Le Figaro (France’s biggest right-wing newspaper) named Ivan Rioufol asked all Muslims to “dissociate themselves from the attack and [from this] terrorist craziness,” to which Muslim journalist Rokhaya Diallo responded: “When I hear people saying that Muslims should dissociate themselves from a barbaric act, yes, I feel like a target.
+Right after the events, Europe has indeed seen a wave of hateful comments asking for Muslims to “apologise for extremists“.
+On Wednesday night, during a radio show on French radio station RTL, a writer from Le Figaro [France’s biggest far-right newspaper] named Ivan Rioufol asked all Muslims to “dissociate themselves from the attack and [from this] terrorist craziness”, to which Muslim journalist Rokhaya Diallo responded: “When I hear people saying that Muslims should dissociate themselves from a barbaric act, yes, I feel like a target.
 I feel like all of my family and Muslim friends are put in the dock. […] Do you really think that I feel united with these terrorists?
 Should I be the only one [of the journalists attending the show] that should be forced to say I don’t have anything to do with this?”

 In 2006, several French Muslim associations, including the French Council of the Muslim Faith (CFCM), requested the seizure of the Charlie Hebdo issue featuring the controversial Muhammad cartoons first published by Danish newspaper Jyllands-Posten.
 Despite their call for conviction of Charlie Hebdo, the Paris court dismissed the case.
 After Wednesday’s attack, current president of the French Council of the Muslim Faith Dalil Boubakeur expressed his solidarity with the victims.
 “The Muslim community is dumbfounded by what happened on Wednesday,” he said.
 “An entire section of our democracy was just attacked.
 This is a sensational declaration of war.
 Times have changed, we are entering a new period of confrontation.”